-You are cordially invited to attend the 2020 Annual Meeting of Stockholders, or Annual Meeting, of APPIAN CORPORATION, a Delaware corporation (the "Company").
-The Annual Meeting will be held on Tuesday, June 9, 2020, at 11:00 a.m.
+You are cordially invited to attend the 2021 Annual Meeting of Stockholders, or Annual Meeting, of APPIAN CORPORATION, a Delaware corporation (the "Company").
+The Annual Meeting will be held on Friday, June 11, 2021, at 11:00 a.m.
 Eastern Time.
 The Annual Meeting will be a virtual stockholder meeting through which you can listen to the meeting, submit questions, and vote online.
-The Annual Meeting can be accessed by visiting www.virtualshareholdermeeting.com/APPN2020 and entering your 16-digit control number (included on the Notice Regarding the Availability of Proxy Materials mailed to you).
+The Annual Meeting can be accessed by visiting www.virtualshareholdermeeting.com/APPN2021 and entering your 16-digit control number (included on the Notice Regarding the Availability of Proxy Materials mailed to you).
 The purpose of the Annual Meeting will be the following:

-- 1. To elect the seven (7) nominees for director named herein to serve until the 2021 Annual Meeting of Stockholders and until their successors have been duly elected and qualified. - 2.
-To ratify the selection by the Audit Committee of the Board of Directors of BDO USA, LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2020. - 3.
+- 1. To elect the seven (7) nominees for director named herein to serve until the 2022 Annual Meeting of Stockholders and until their successors have been duly elected and qualified. - 2.
+To ratify the selection by the Audit Committee of the Board of Directors of BDO USA, LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2021. - 3.
 To approve, on an advisory basis, the compensation of the Company's named executive officers as disclosed in the Proxy Statement. - 4.
-To indicate, on an advisory basis, the preferred frequency of future stockholder advisory votes on the compensation of the Company's named executive officers. - 5.
+To approve the Appian Corporation Employee Stock Purchase Plan. - 5.
 To conduct any other business properly brought before the Annual Meeting.